instana/instana-grafana-datasource/CONTRIBUTING.md

 This should render a chart with two datasets (`node (on host "host-1")` and `node (on host "host-2)`).

 #### Custom metrics

+Values for each label in order:

+* Data source: `Instana-1`
 * Category: `Infrastructure custom metrics`
 * Query: `filler`
 * Type: `Dropwizard`